Information for Parents and Families

-Students have the option of allowing the Offices of Financial Aid, Registrar, Student Accounts, Student Advising Services and Student Response Center to discuss specific academic and/or financial information with one or more identified individuals.
+Students have the option of allowing the Offices of Financial Aid, Registrar, Student Accounts, Student Advising Services and 1Capen to discuss specific academic and/or financial information with one or more identified individuals.
 Students must complete and submit the FERPA Information Disclosure Consent form (PDF) to one of the above referenced offices to allow for the disclosure of their personal information.
 The student may revoke this access at any time by submitting a new form.

 Faculty and staff are required to protect the privacy of student information.
 Faculty and staff may not discuss any information about a student with a parent or a spouse without written permission from the student.
 If a student has requested that their information not be listed, then faculty and staff may not acknowledge that the student attends UB.
 It is important to verify that communication with the student remain protected and thus using the email and home address of the student, as noted on MyUB, is preferred for communication.